Optimized Quantum Networks: Setting

 The task is to optimize an entangled-based network state that can be transformed with local operations into each of the possible target configurations.
 We are interested in minimizing the storage of the network or resource state, i.e. minimize the number of qubits to be stored at the different sites.
 This network state may consist of several multipartite entangled graph states shared between different nodes, where each node can hold multiple qubits.
 That is, we consider a resource state of enlarged size that allows one to fulfill all possible requests with local operations, and guarantee the full desired functionality of the network.
 One possible solution is to simple take the union of all target states that appear in any of the requests.
 A trivial size reduction is achieved by adding only target states that are not already present in any of the previous requests.

 However, there are also certain multipartite resource states that allow for a further size reduction as we discuss in more detail below.
-One example was pointed out above: A GHZ state of $N$ qubits suffices to fulfill all requests that involve a single Bell pair between two nodes as target state.
+One example was pointed out above: A GHZ state of $N$ qubits suffices to fulfill all requests that only involve a single Bell pair between two nodes as target state.
 Hence a single GHZ state guarantee a network functionality to establish a single Bell pair between any pair of parties, where the network request specifies which parties want to communicate.
 There are $N(N-1)/2$ possible requests of this kind.
 The trivial construction of adding all possible target states would lead to a resource state of size $N(N-1)$, a tensor product of all possible Bell pairs.
 So we encounter a reduction from size $N(N-1)$ to $N$ w.r.t. qubits to be stored.

-As we show later in the paper, also a configuration of $N-1$ Bell states, each shared between a central station and the other parties (i.e. $2(N-1)$ qubits to be stored) suffices if one allows for local operations.
+In case the request configurations involve several simultaneous connections, different solutions has to be designed.
+For instance, we show that for the full pairwise connectivity case, i.e. any --combination of-- simultaneous links has to be guaranteed, a configuration of $N-1$ Bell states, each shared between a central station and the other parties (i.e. $2(N-1)$ qubits to be stored) suffices --and is optimal at least for small networks-- if one allows for local operations.
+More general situations require more general approaches, for which we introduce network clustering and merging protocols.

 Although the requests have to be guaranteed with local operations, an important feature differentiates the solutions we propose in this work, i.e.

 {\bf Local operations}: We refer to local operations as any operation that is performed within a node.
 If the node stores more than one qubit, these operations may include multi-qubit operations, such as e.g. merging measurements (Sec. \ref{sec:basicops}).